myoung162744/blog/src/content/posts/interactive-multiple-choice.md

 Once our evaluation becomes more flexible, we can also explore questions that target more than one skill.
 Imagine a teacher assigning the remote work dilemma.
 Students write their analysis, and AI helps the teacher see each student's reasoning: who considered trade-offs, who wrestled with uncertainty, who reached for false certainty.
 Thirty students could each receive the attention that used to be possible for only three.

-AI can help us improve how we teach today and move beyond our current system's limitations.
+AI can help us improve how we teach today and move us beyond our current system's limitations.